Chiheb-Bacha/ClosedIV/README.md

 # ClosedIV

-This repository contains the source code for ClosedIV.asi, an open source alternative to OpenIV.asi for GTA5 It simply adds support for versions >3351.
+- This repository contains the source code for ClosedIV.asi, an open source alternative to OpenIV.asi for GTA5.
+- It simply adds support for versions >3351.
-No future additions are planned.
+- No future additions or enhancements are planned.

 ## Benefits over OpenIV.asi